-Low Tech, High Impact: Can an Affordable, Hand-Powered Innovation Boost Food Production in Africa?
+Low Tech, High Impact: An Affordable, Hand-Powered Innovation Aims to Boost Food Production in Africa

 Editor’s note: This post is part of the NextBillion series, “Offline Innovation,” one of several topics we’re covering through special series this year.
 Click here for more details on our 2018 series.

 “How much generator fuel does it cost to produce one bag of cassava flour?”
 I ask Samuel as we wander the hot, humid food production facility he manages in central Liberia.
 This is not just any factory, but a brand-new facility built with institutional aid money, complete with $200,000 of production equipment and a ribbon-cutting ceremony that included the Liberian President.
 I am here to learn more about how foreign aid was spent on this high-profile agriculture project.